-- 6.1 As stated in the Corporate Safeguarding Policy, all employees working for or on behalf of the Council have a duty to report any concerns they may have for the welfare and/or protection of children and adults.
+6.1 As stated in the Corporate Safeguarding Policy, all employees working for or on behalf of the Council have a duty to report any concerns they may have for the welfare and/or protection of children and adults.
 The duty to report is a legal requirement and may have serious consequences for the employee who fails to report appropriately.
-Concerns of a safeguarding nature may relate to a member of the community or a member of staff, volunteer or any person in a position of trust within our school/setting. - 6.2 If a child has an injury incompatible with an explanation or has made a disclosure indicating an immediate risk of harm, a referral to the IAA/MASH should be made verbally, immediately via telephone.
-The referral form (C1/RHF) should be sent to the IAA/MASH within the locally agreed guidance timescale of 24 hours following the telephone discussion.
+Concerns of a safeguarding nature may relate to a member of the community or a member of staff, volunteer or any person in a position of trust within our school/setting.

+6.2 If a child has an injury incompatible with an explanation or has made an allegation indicating an immediate risk of harm, the school will contact Police and IAA/MASH immediately via telephone.
+The school will follow this up by submitting a written referral form to IAA/MASH within the locally agreed guidance timescale of 24 hours following the telephone discussion.
 Consent to share information with Children Services is not needed from the parents/carers if there are concerns indicating an immediate risk of harm.
 The named staff member who initially provided the information should be clearly recorded on the referral form.
 In exceptional circumstances referrers may wish to discuss the option of remaining anonymous.
 Appendix 4 provides guidance regarding the process to follow when a child makes a disclosure and a referral needs to be made by this school/setting to Social Services.

-6.3 If a child protection concern arises about a child who is resident in your local area but has an allocated worker from another local authority it is important that the allocated worker is spoken to, and a referral submitted to both the residing and the case accountable local authority in order for them to determine who will be best placed to undertake any relevant enquiries.
+6.3 If a child protection concern arises about a child who has an allocated worker from another local authority then the school will ensure the allocated worker is spoken to, and a referral submitted to both the residing and the case accountable local authority in order for them to determine who will be best placed to undertake any relevant enquiries.